mkohler/cython_swig/README.rst

 .. class:: handout

-    This is a C function which adds to two integers, and returns their sum.
+    This is a C function which adds two integers, and returns their sum.
 Unremarkable...but we'd like to use it from Python.

 adder.h: add()